Abhijit Basu

-Abhijit Basu is an Indian geologist.
+Abhijit Basu is an American geologist of Indian origin.
 His research has focused on studying properties of rocky planetary bodies.
 He has been active in science education and is Class of 1948 Herman B Wells Endowed Professor (Emeritus since 2003) at Indiana University Bloomington.

 Biography

 Basu was born in Calcutta (now Kolkata), India.
 He is the eldest son of painter Atul Bose.
 He received his B.Sc. in geology from Calcutta's Presidency College (now Presidency University, Kolkata) and M.Sc. from the Calcutta University.
 He worked as a geologist for the Geological Survey of India for about ten years.

 A Fulbright program grant enabled him to move to the USA.
 He got his Ph.D. in 1975 from Indiana University Bloomington and was a post-doctoral researcher at Harvard University and NASA.
 He has been teaching at Indiana University since 1979 where he is an emeritus professor in Indiana University's Department of Earth and Atmospheric Sciences.
 He is married to Ilora Basu and is the father of musician Joy Basu.